By Mike Sorrentino, CFA, Chief Strategist, Aviance Capital Management. Reprinted by permission.

 Over the last three decades, the most common approach to asset allocation was to put 60% of assets into stocks and 40% into bonds.
 This “60/40” playbook worked well for two reasons.

-However, the 60/40 playbook is a simple solution to simple markets, and there are five long-term challenges that investors now face that demand a new approach.
+The 60/40 playbook is a simple solution to simple markets, but there are five long-term challenges that investors now face that demand a new approach.

 For the full text of this Global Thought of the Week, please download the PDF version here.